pirainogi/gobble-client/README.md

 * Javascript
 * HTML5 and CSS3 (semi-responsive)

-Please find the Rails database at [Gooble-Server](https://github.com/pirainogi/gobble-server).
+Please find the Rails database at [Gobble-Server](https://github.com/pirainogi/gobble-server).
 You will need to create an API key with RapidAPI in order to seed your data. **There is a limit to the amount of free data that you can seed from the API, so please be aware before you seed thousands of recipes.**

 ## Prerequisites

 You will need `node` or `yarn` installed on your computer in order to run this app.

 In order to run this app, first clone the server repo down onto your local machine and follow the instructions in the readme to spin up the server.
 Then clone this repo down onto your local machine and navigate to that directory.
-Then install the necessary dependencies with either:
+Install the associated dependencies with either:
 * `npm install`
 * `yarn install`